havertz2110/database-assignment-1/README.md

 # database-assignment-1

-This is my assignment in Database, its score is equal to mid-term test
+This is my assignment in Database, its score will contribute to the mid-term test

 The problem surroundings things: